Grace Church Manchester Church Privacy Notice

 · Process and record financial donations that you have made (including Gift Aid information)

-· Send you communications such as our weekly news email and information about our activities that may be of interest to you
+· Send you communications such as our weekly news email and information about our activities and church ministries that may be of interest to you

 · Operate team rotas for the effective function of the church and Sunday services